ErykHalicki/Chess-Bot/README.md

 # Chess-Bot
 Chess Bot I wrote to learn about minimax, tree pruning and just to have fun

+please bear with the sarcastic editing of the demo video below, not sure what i was thinking

 [demo of the bot beating me](https://youtu.be/fSYszKYfbjE)

 Chess 1 was my first attemt to create the chess board from scratch using a pandas dataframe and python classes/objects to store information about pieces